-A 'bad' observation error model that is the same as the base-case but includes the estimated non-linearity in indices with biomass, and a 10% lognormal CV in annual catch data.
+A 'bad' observation error model that is the same as the Baseline but includes the estimated non-linearity in indices with biomass, and a 10% lognormal CV in annual catch data.

-III) Relationships with abundance
+7.2 Relationships with abundance

-For base case trials, abundance indices are taken to be linearly proportional to the appropriate component of the underlying model biomass in the spatial stratum and quarter concerned.
-Possible alternatives to this are considered under Robustness trials (see Section 9 below).
+For Reference Grid trials, abundance indices are taken to be linearly proportional to the appropriate component of the underlying model biomass in the spatial stratum and quarter concerned.
+Possible alternatives to this are considered under Robustness trials (Section 9.2).
+In robustness trials where hyperstability is included, the beta parameter controls how quickly the index I responds to vulnerable biomass $B: I = qB^{beta}$ .
+This is set to a value lower than 1 (e.g., 0.5) and the operating models are refitted assuming this value; this same value is then also assumed when generating indices in projection years.